samurtilki/sorry/README.md

 AI was never designed to replace critical systems.
 It is *possibilistic*, not deterministic.
 It cannot extrapolate or reason about unknown or unseen paradigms.
 It also cannot continue learning and updating existing knowledge, as its training data and architecture are **static**.

-It never really worked in the ways that Sam Altman, Elon "Nazi" Musk, Mark "Certainly" Zuckerberg, or the broccoli-hype machine Dario Amodei have claimed.
+It never really worked in the ways that Scam Altman, Elon "Nazi" FuCk, Mark "Certainly" Suck'erberg, or the broccoli-hype machine Dario Amodei have claimed.

 ---